PlanetDogeCodes/EaglerLite/README.md

 ## Credits

-- **Eaglercraft** — not created by me, all credit goes to lax1dude and peytonplayz585
+- **Eaglercraft** — not created by me, all credit goes to its respective coders
 - **EaglerLite** — created and compiled by [PlanetDoge](https://github.com/PlanetDogeCodes).
 - **License** — Apache 2.0.
 Redistribution without attribution is prohibited.